-Consistent with expectations, LLJs are more prevalent during stable conditions as indicated by cumulative density functions of Ri{Rotor} , conditionally sampled by the presence or absence of a LLJ (Figure 5(a)).
-Approximately 15% of LLJs occur during hours when Ri{Rotor} <0.25, but the spatio-temporal median Ri{Rotor} is 0.87 when the detection algorithm indicates the presence of a LLJ.
-Conversely, 60% of non-LLJ profiles occur with Ri{Rotor} <0.25, and the median non-LLJ Ri{Rotor} is 0.15.
+Consistent with expectations, LLJs are more prevalent during stable conditions as indicated by cumulative density functions of Ri{Rotor} , conditionally sampled by the presence or absence of an LLJ (Fig. 5a).
+Approximately 15 % of LLJs occur during hours when $Ri{Rotor} < 0.25$, but the spatiotemporal median Ri{Rotor} is 0.87 when the detection algorithm indicates the presence of an LLJ.
+Conversely, 60 % of non-LLJ profiles occur with $Ri{Rotor} < 0.25$, and the median non-LLJ Ri{Rotor} is 0.15.
 Also consistent with a priori expectations, LLJ events are associated with substantially lower TKE within the rotor plane.
-The median TKE within the rotor plane when LLJs are identified is 0.056 m^2s^2 , while the non-LLJ median rotor plane TKE is 0.37 m^2s^2 (Figure 5(b)).
+The median TKE within the rotor plane when LLJs are identified is $0.056 \text{ m}^2 \text{ s}^2$. while the non-LLJ median rotor plane TKE is $0.37 \text{ m}^2 \text{ s}^2$ (Fig. 5b).
 Almost two-thirds (61%) of LLJs exhibit wind speed maxima above the rotor plane.
-Thus, a greater diversity (i.e. wider distribution) of wind shear conditions occur during LLJs (Figure 5(d)), and there is evidence that very near-surface (i.e. low altitude) LLJs can induce negative shear across the nominal rotor plane (Gutierrez et al. 2017).
-Wind speeds at the nominal hub-height of 100 m a.g.l. are higher on average during non-LLJ conditions (Figure 5(c)), with a median of 9.24 ms-1 when compared to the LLJ median of 8.02 ms-1.
-This is likely due to a complex combination of the following factors; (a) the LLJ selection criteria is more readily met at lower wind speeds (Section 3.2), (b) micro-scale to mesoscale features (i.e. locally forced LLJs) are less readily established under conditions with strong synoptic forcing that generates high geostrophic wind speeds (Mortarini et al., 2018) and (c) depending on the precise height under consideration and the depth of the boundary layer, stable stratification may result in decreased vertical exchange of momentum (Barthelmie et al., 2013).
+Thus, a greater diversity (i.e., wider distribution) of wind shear conditions occur

-Fig 5. - Domain-wide spatiotemporal cumulative density functions for conditions during hours with LLJ (colored) and without (non-LLJ) (black).
-Quantities (shear, TKE, and Ri{Rotor}) are calculated at each of the six vertical layers within the nominal rotor plane (50 to 150 m a.g.l.) then averaged to obtain central tendencies (mean, median): (a) median Ri{Rotor} ; (b) mean TKE across the rotor plane; (c) hub height wind speed (wind speed at 100 m a.g.l.); (d) -mean wind shear across the nominal rotor plane.
+Figure 5.
+Domain-wide spatiotemporal cumulative density functions for conditions during hours with LLJ (colored) and without (non-LLJ) (black).
+Quantities (shear, TKE and Ri{Rotor}) are calculated at each of the six vertical layers within the nominal rotor plane (50 to 150 m a.g.l.), then averaged to obtain central tendencies (mean, median): (a) median Ri{Rotor} , (b) mean TKE across the rotor plane, (c) hub height wind speed (wind speed at 100 m a.g.l.), (d) mean wind shear across the nominal rotor plane.
 For enhanced visibility, each subfigure is cropped at the 2.5th and 97.5th percentile values of non-LLJ parameters.